-System Employee access to CMERS systems is reviewed by management No Defined Access, twice a year to ensure that ERS's employees and business partners Segregation have the appropriate system access and that no Segregation of of Duties and Duties conflicts exist.
-Access to PII In addition, internal organization policies and system controls are in place that guide and control employee access to member Personal Identifiable Information (PII) that are regularly reviewed and monitored by CMERS management.
-Organization Resilience Standard Practice Instructions (SPIs) are regularly reviewed and updated by management to ensure process and control procedural document is complete and accurate.
-No Defined Management regularly cross trains and evaluates department personnel as to their ability to competently perform duties outside of the employee's current role and responsibilities.
-No PROCESS MATURITY DEFINITIONS DEFINED MATURITY Policies and processes are established and are reviewed and updated as needed (e.g., annually) to reflect changing business needs; preventive and detective controls are employed but are primarily reliant on manual activities; performance monitoring is performed using a mix of manual and automated processes.
-Managed Maturity Procedures and controls are well documented and kept current; Preventive and detective controls are employed, with greater use of automation to reduce human error.
-Many metrics are used with a blend of automated and manual performance monitoring.
-Best practices and/or benchmarking are used to improve process.
+System Access Controls Employee access to CMERS systems is reviewed by management twice a year to ensure that ERS's employees and business partners have the appropriate system access, and that no "high-risk" Segregation of Duties conflicts exist.
+No Participant Files containing sensitive member information are secured in locked filing cabinets in the filing room at the end of each day.
+The filing room is also locked at the end of each day to further ensure the security of the files.
+No Defined In addition, internal organization policies and system controls are in place that guide and control employee access to member Personal Identifiable Information (PII) that are regularly reviewed and monitored by CMERS management.
+Organization Resilience Standard Practice Instructions (SPIs) are regularly reviewed and updated by management to reflect current processes and controls.
+No Management regularly cross trains and evaluates department personnel as to their ability to competently perform duties outside of the employee's current role and responsibilities.
+No Defined PROCESS MATURITY DEFINITIONS DEFINED MATURITY Policies and processes are established and are reviewed and updated as needed, e.g., annually to reflect changing business needs; preventive and detective controls are employed but are primarily reliant on manual activities; performance monitoring is performed using a mix of manual and automated processes.
 See Appendix for all Maturity Definitions.